np-guard/vpc-network-config-analyzer/README.md

 Each output line is of the form: `src => dst : connection` , where each of `src` and `dst` is either a VPC subnet or an external CIDR, and `connection` is as explained for `all_endpoints`.

 ### single_subnet analysis type
-The output consists of sections per each subnet (section header is the subnet CIDR block).
-Each section consists of two sub-sections: ingressConnectivity and egressConnectivity.
+The output consists of sections; one section per subnet (section header is the subnet's CIDR block).
+Each section consists of two sub-sections: `ingressConnectivity` and `egressConnectivity`.
 These sections detail the allowed connectivity to/from the subnet, as configured by the subnet's NACL resource.

 ## Build the project